grand-27-master/Streaming-Chat/README.md

 - **Live UI updates** — assistant messages update in real-time as events arrive.
 - **Card actions** — approve (✓) to finalize, reject (✕) to remove from chat.
 - **UI polish** — gradient backgrounds, rounded chat bubbles, hover effects, and animations.
-- **Brief assistant display** — shows only the first 120 characters for a clean chat flow.

 ## 📸 UI Preview